penndsg/website_source/events/_posts/2017-03-24-data-science-thomson-reuters.md

 location: Heilmeier Hall (Towne 100)
 image: /images/events/data-science-thomson-reuters.png
 rsvp: "https://goo.gl/forms/kxO1qVOhmkKzmCQZ2"
-description: 'Amit Shavit is a Penn alumnus and data scientist working in New York City.
+description: 'Amit Shavit is a Penn alumnus and data scientist working in Boston.
 Come learn about what a career in data science at Thomson Reuters looks like and how to transition into a data science career.
 All students and community members are welcome.'
 ---

 ### Speaker: